1.0.2164 (b09c50c) https://tic80.com (C) 2017-2022

 This will simply print text to the screen using the font defined in config.

-When set to true, the fixed width option ensures that each character will be printed in a box
+When set to true, the fixed width option ensures that each character will be printed in a `box` of the same size, so the character `i` will occupy the same width as the character `w` for example.

 When fixed width is false, there will be a single space between each character.